investian/investian.in/content/pages/blog/syngene-research.md

 Syngene largely operates its business under three verticals: discovery services, development & manufacturing services, and dedicated centres.
 Dedicated centres are an exclusive, long-term contract of 5-6 years.
 Discovery services are largely full-time equivalent (FTE)-based engagements with dedicated scientist team and are renewed annually.
 Development & manufacturing is largely fee for service (FFS)-based services for both short and long term.

-**Dedicated R\&D:**
+**1.Dedicated R\&D:**

 *   31% of revenue    \- Offers stable, accrual based, long term multi-year partnership, usually 5 years or more based on FTE model and offers highly stable margins and periodic revenue growth.
 95% of clients turnover annually, reflecting high predictability of cash flows.

 *   Dedicated multi-disciplinary scientific teams, support personnel and ring-fenced infrastructure as per client specification to support client’s R\&D requirement.

-**Discovery Services:**
+**2. Discovery Services:**

 *   32% of revenue    \- Conducts early stage research, from target identification to delivery of drug candidate for further development    .
 Engagement model is based on FTE.

-**Development & Manufacturing Services:**
+**3. Development & Manufacturing Services:**

 *   37% of revenue    \- Pre-clinical to clinical trials including drug substance development, drug product development and associated services to demonstrate safety, tolerability, and efficacy of selected drug candidate

 *   Fee for service-based engagement model    \- Manufacturing Services offers contractual manufacturing of HPAPI molecules in oncology segment.
 Customized engagement model to deliver clinical and commercial supplies

 ###### **Growth prospects of the company:**